morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 Total elapsed time: 2 seconds
 ```

+> This is only required when you launch standard Kubernetes cluster.
+For OpenShift, you can access the cluster right after it's launched without additional step.

 After it's finished, run target `endpoints` to list all endpoints available in the playground with their healthiness status.
-Then, choose one of the endpoints and click to open it in browser:
+Then, choose one of them and open it in web browser:
 ```
 $ launch endpoints
 Targets to be launched: [endpoints]